deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 ## Provisioned

-Provisioned Throughput Capacityis the maximum amount of capacity your application is allowedto read or write per secondfrom a table or index
+Provisioned Throughput Capacity is the maximum amount of capacity your application is allowedto read or write per secondfrom a table or index

 - Provisionedis suited for predictable or steady state workloads
 - RCUsis Read Capacity Unit